scalazone/monix/topics/monix-task-foundations/resourcesafety.md

 In case of success, this code is equivalent to `task.flatMap(a => finalizer.map(_ => a))`.

-In the following example, the `Task` we create will fail with the original error, and then the second error will be added to it as a suppressed exception:
+As a `guaranteeCase` example that demonstrates error handling, the `Task` we create in this code first fails with the original error, and then the second error is added to it as a suppressed exception:

 ```scala
 import monix.execution.Scheduler